Amin-MAG/My-Notes/Caching.md

 ### Load Balancer

-Some kinds of load balancers cache the response of request which lead to less load on the origin server and less response time for users.
+Some kinds of load balancers cache the response of requests, which leads to less load on the origin server and less response time for users.

 ### Databases